-How to Find Fulfilling Work is one of six books in The School of Life’s new practical philosophy series, edited by Alain de Botton.
+How to Find Fulfilling Work is part of The School of Life’s practical philosophy series, edited by Alain de Botton.

-Buy on Amazon.co.uk (paperback and ebook) or at your local bookseller.
+Buy on Amazon UK or at your local bookseller.

 About How to Find Fulfilling Work

 Can you take your working life in new directions?

 The desire for fulfilling work is one of the great aspirations of our age and this book reveals how one might make it a reality.
 It explores the competing claims we face for money and status while doing something meaningful and in tune with our talents.
 Drawing on wisdom about work that is to be found in sociology, psychology, history and philosophy, Roman Krznaric sets out a practical and innovative guide to negotiating the labyrinth of choices, overcoming the fear of change, and finding a career that makes you thrive.

 Are you ready to embark on a ‘radical sabbatical’?
 Should you strive to be a high achiever or a ‘wide achiever’?
 Could Leonardo da Vinci or Zorba the Greek help change your career?
 Overturning a century of traditional – and often mistaken – thought about career change, Roman Krznaric reveals just what it takes to find life-enhancing work.

 Read an extract: Ch.1: The Age of Fulfillment

 ‘A quick yet disproportionately enriching read, How to Find Fulfilling Work is excellent in its entirety.’
 Brainpickings (selected as one of the best books of 2013)

 ‘Krznaric is a congenial writer, and the interweaving of historical fact, psychology, and interviews is nicely done.’
 Steven Poole in The Guardian.